August 09 – May 25

 7:30 am – 2:45 pm Mon, Tue, Wed, Thu, Fri

 Primary Care - well & sick visits, immunizations, sports physicals, acute & diagnostic care

 Behavioral Health-individual & group therapy including: stress & anger management, depression, trauma, bullying and relationships

 The Bonnabel High School-Based Health Center (SBHC) is one of ten school health center service sites operated by Access Health Louisiana (AHL) in Jefferson Parish.
 It is located in the City of Kenner on the eastbank side of the Mississippi River.
-AHL provides the Behavioral Health services for this clinic only.
-Primary Care is provided by Ochsner Health System.
+Starting in the 2022-23 school year, AHL will provide both the Primary Care and Behavioral Health services for this clinic.
 The Bonnabel SBHC is easily accessible for all high school students because it is located in the front of campus in a building near the front office.

 Co-payments are waived for all students and faculty/staff enrolled at our SBHC.
 Commercial insurances including Medicaid and Medicare are accepted.
 Students who are uninsured can also receive care with a consent and enrollment form on file with the health center.
 Any medications prescribed for your child may be filled through the Access Health Louisiana Pharmacy and delivered to your home.
 We also work with nearby Walgreens and CVS pharmacies and can have most prescriptions filled at a discounted rate.

 Students needing emergency care after hours, please call 9-1-1.

 Access Health Louisiana operates 23 school-based health centers in eight parishes.
 To learn more about our successful program, click here.